Our Board

 Zoe is a senior social worker in the specialist palliative care team at Fiona Stanley Hospital.
 She has worked in palliative care for more than 13 years, with one of her biggest achievements being in 2015 when she was recognised as Palliative Care Australia’s inaugural Emerging Leader.

-She has been a previous Board Member of PCWA and is currently in the leadership team for the WA Palliative Care Social Work group as part of PCSWA.
+She has been a previous Board Member of PCWA and is currently the Co-convener for the WA Palliative Care Social Work group.
 She has been a representative on numerous working groups and committees, including the Department of Health End of Life and Palliative Care strategy Advisory Group and the expert reference group for developing the national Palliative and End of Life Care Social Work Standards.

 Zoe is passionate about education and has led several quality improvement projects, presented at various conferences, including the Oceanic Palliative Care conference, and has taught advanced communication skills to clinicians as a facilitator for the Cancer Council WA’s communication skills training.